poiyomi/PoiyomiDocs/docs/modifiers/uvs/panosphere-uv.md

 Panosphere is a UV projection mode that is selectable in various sections of the shader.
 It samples the texture using the Camera/View Direction instead of the mesh's native UV layout.
 This makes the effect look "stuck to the world" rather than to the triangulated layout, by projecting the texture onto a large sphere within the shader.

-This section houses the global settings for Panosphere in the material.
+This section houses the global settings for Panosphere.
+To use it, select it as a UV option in supported sections of the shader.

 ## Stereo Enabled